AiraCode/postgis-snowflake-intelligence-demo/snowflake/SNOWFLAKE_INTELLIGENCE_QUESTIONS.md

 - "Which faulty lights have the longest wait time?"
 - "Show me weather damage in areas with frequent outages"
 - "Find repeated failures and their common causes"

+---

+## Cortex Analyst Specific Questions 📊

+These analytical questions work best with the semantic model:

+### Infrastructure Metrics
+- "How many street lights do we have by status?"
+- "What is the total power consumption by neighborhood?"
+- "Show me lights per neighborhood ranked by count"
+- "What's the average wattage across all lights?"

+### Resolution Analytics
+- "What is the average resolution time for each issue type?"
+- "Which issue types take longest to resolve?"
+- "How many requests are resolved vs still open?"
+- "What's the median resolution time this month?"

+### Weather & Risk
+- "What is the average failure risk by season?"
+- "How many lights have risk scores above 0.7?"
+- "Which season has the highest average rainfall?"
+- "Show me predicted failures for next 30 days"

+### Power Grid Analytics
+- "Which power grid zones have the most outages?"
+- "What's the average grid load by zone?"
+- "Correlate outage count with failure risk"

+### Supplier Performance
+- "What are the average response times by supplier?"
+- "How many suppliers by specialization?"
+- "Which suppliers cover the largest radius?"

+### Demographics
+- "How are lights distributed across urban vs rural areas?"
+- "What's the population per street light by neighborhood?"
+- "Show population density vs maintenance request count"

+### CDC Monitoring
+- "Show me records modified today via CDC"
+- "Which tables have the most recent changes?"
+- "How many records synced in the last hour?"

+---

+## Demo Flow: Search + Analyst Together

+For the best demo experience, show how both capabilities complement each other:

+### Scenario: Monsoon Preparation

+1. **📊 Analyst**: "What is the average failure risk by season?"
+   → See monsoon has highest risk (0.7-0.9)

+2. **🔍 Search**: "Find lights with water damage or flooding issues" → Get specific maintenance records with rich descriptions

+3. **📊 Analyst**: "Which neighborhoods have the most maintenance issues?"
+   → Identify priority areas

+4. **🔍 Search**: "Show me similar issues to electrical wiring problems" → Find related records for pattern analysis

+5. **📊 Analyst**: "What suppliers specialize in LED and have fastest response?"
+   → Identify best contractors for repairs

+### Scenario: Executive Dashboard

+1. **📊 Analyst**: "How many lights are operational vs faulty vs maintenance required?"
+   → Get status breakdown

+2. **📊 Analyst**: "What's the total power consumption by neighborhood?"
+   → Energy cost analysis

+3. **🔍 Search**: "Show me urgent repairs needed"
+   → Specific actionable items

+4. **📊 Analyst**: "Average resolution time trend by month" → Performance tracking